top of page

 Life is learning how to live

-The poem, "Life is learning how to live over and over again," is a reflective, meditative piece focusing on the themes of impermanence, vulnerability, resilience, and the cyclical nature of human existence.
+This poem is a reflective, meditative piece focusing on the themes of impermanence, vulnerability, resilience, and the cyclical nature of human existence.
 It echoes philosophies similar to mindfulness, suggesting that life is not a static achievement but a continuous, repetitive process of adaptation.

 “Letting go — inviting in”: This refrain emphasizes the necessity of releasing the past, grief, or rigid expectations to make room for new experiences.